-When you start sewing you will realise that you can do very well with just that straight stitch.
+When you start sewing you will realize that you can do very well with just that straight stitch.
 But a zig zag stitch is a very versatile stitch which has many functions.

 Check that the stitch length and stitch width are set properly.
 But before that ensure that the needle is up from the fabric.
 This is very important when you change the stitch length and stitch width.The numbers indicate stitch length and stitch width in millimeters.